You Don't Know Jack (franchise): Other media

-During the 2000 presidential election, Sierra On-Line president David Grenewetzki challenged the presidential candidates to play a political version of You Don't Know Jack.
-The game had been distributed to a few radio stations, and was described as a "litmus test" of the candidates' political knowledge.You Don't Know Jack also appeared as two books: You Don't Know Jack: The Book and You Don't Know Jack: The TV Book.
+You Don't Know Jack appeared as two books: You Don't Know Jack: The Book and You Don't Know Jack: The TV Book.
 Both were published in 1998 by Running Press.

 There was also a Tiger Electronic tabletop game of You Don't Know Jack, emceed by Nate Shapiro.
 It featured question cards with a number code on them and a grey button to open a sliding door to show the answers.
 It was the first game to feature 4 players instead of 3 players.
 There were also "Sports", "Movies", and "TV" question packs that were sold separately.
 A standalone handheld version was also released.

 An actual television show version of You Don't Know Jack had a brief run on ABC in prime time during the summer of 2001.
 It starred Paul Reubens (the actor and comedian best known for his character Pee-wee Herman) as over-the-top game show host Troy Stevens, with Tom Gottlieb's 'Cookie' as the announcer.
-The show lasted only six episodes, as it received very little buzz and most You Don't Know Jack fans weren't even aware of its existence until long after its cancellation.
 A previous attempt had been made by Telepictures Productions and Warner Bros.
 Television in 1996, produced by Ron Greenberg in Chicago; this version, intended as a weekday syndicated show, was not picked up (after initial tests and run-throughs necessitated a retooling of the show; Telepictures subsequently chose to drop the project).

 After the You Don't Know Jack TV show ended, another show from the makers of You Don't Know Jack called Smush aired on USA Network in late 2001.
 It was a game of taking two or more words and combining them into one long word.
 The show started late at night, but was later pushed to later and later times, even up to 3:00 A.M.; until it was eventually canceled.

+In 2001, UK based broadcaster Channel 4 were pitched by Princess Productions, a previously unseen pilot episode of the show with Iain Lee as host.
+The show was never picked up, but was uploaded by Lee himself in September 2025 to his YouTube channel.
+Lee’s comments in the video often explain that at the time of pitching, he thought the show was “Onto a winner”.

 In 2001, AMC released You Don't Know Jack about MonsterFest, an online game on their website emceed by Schmitty, and the MonsterFest movie marathon was hosted by Clive Barker and Carmen Electra, who gave clues for the game.